-- Retain the existing mature vegetation adjacent to the rural lane to the north of the site and avoid hard boundary treatment, protecting the rural character. - Provide a comprehensive landscape scheme to enhance the setting and provide an appropriate buffer to the service station. - Carefully integrate parking into the layout to ensure it does not dominate the development.
+- Retain the existing mature vegetation adjacent to the rural lane to the north of the site and avoid the use of hard boundary treatment to protect the rural character. - Provide a comprehensive landscape scheme to enhance the setting and provide an appropriate buffer to the service station. - Carefully integrate parking into the layout to ensure it does not dominate the development.